isl-org/Open3D-PointNet2-Semantic3D/README.md

 ## TODO
 - Use tensorflow Dataset API
-- Change/add metrics
-- Succeed in training Semantic
+- Succeed in training Semantic-8